 He was at a complete loss as to how Mr. Gray’s assailant had entered or exited the second story room.
-The interviews with the servants all told the same story of an eccentric gentleman who regularly locked himself away alone at night.
+The interviews he had conducted with the servants all told the same story of an eccentric gentleman who regularly locked himself away at night alone.
 The five-centimeter thick steel bars on the door stood undiminished in a testament to their strength.
-Several constables had reported that the room was discovered soundly locked and empty.
-The Valet had been found but swore that only Mr. Gray had the key that unlocked the bars to room—and he had vanished without a trace.
-A locksmith had been summoned but so far had been frustrated by the stalwart and expensive mechanism forestalling their entry.
-This had prevented him from making a more thorough investigation of the scene and limited him to observations that could be made from outside of the room.
+Two constables had first reported the room soundly locked and completely empty.
+The Valet eventually turned up completely unaware of what had transpired and smelling of cheap wine from a night spent at a nearby Pub.
+He swore that only Mr. Gray had the key that unlocked the bars to the room—and he had vanished without a trace.
+They summoned a locksmith, but the surly man had been unable to bypass the stubborn and expensive mechanisms preventing their entry.
+This had blocked him from making a more thorough investigation of the scene and limited him to observations made from outside of the room.

-With that entrance eliminated, the assailant could only have entered through the large window overlooking the gardens below.
-The glass was shattered and the metal frame bent and twisted outwards as if from an explosion.
+With that entrance eliminated, the assailant could have only entered through the large window overlooking the gardens below.
+The glass to the window was shattered and the metal frame bent and twisted outwards as if from an explosion.
 The lack of any burn marks made that theory unlikely.
-So what could have caused that level of damage to the window?
-He had already examined the soil below the window and the tile of the roof above.
-Regrettably, the steady rain that had begun falling two days before his arrival had mired any clear signs that might have been found there.
+So what could have caused that level of damage?
+He had already examined the peaty soil in the garden below the window and the red clay tile of the roof above.
+Regrettably, the steady rain that had begun falling two days before his arrival had scrubbed away any clear signs that might be found there.

-The only other items of note that could be observed in the room were a single overturned chair, a faded looking table, and a torn screen on the floor.
+The only other items of note he observed in the room were a single overturned chair, a faded looking table, and a torn screen on the floor.
 That and of course the presumed murder weapon.
-It was a silver Garland knife and it was covered in dried blood.
-The small blade appeared to have an engraved handle and would be the sort of instrument that a gentleman would use for opening his letters.
+It was a silver Garland knife covered in dried blood.
+The small blade appeared to have an engraved handle and was the sort of instrument that a nobleman would use for opening his letters.

-An audible click sounded and a smile came over the locksmith’s face.
+An audible click sounded and a smile came over the locksmith’s bearded face.
 “Ah, that’s got it.
 There you are, Inspector.
-A fine piece of workmanship this was but no match for a determined mind.”
+A fine piece of workmanship this was, but no match for a determined mind.”

-“Nor is any problem.
+“A determined mind can overcome any problem, no matter how difficult.
 Thank you for your service, my good man.
 One of the constables downstairs will have your fee for you.
 You have my personal thanks as well as that of Scotland Yard.
-Constable Mcdonaugh, please come in here immediately.”
+Constable McDonaugh, please come in here immediately.”

 The eager young constable bounded up the steps from his assigned post with wide eyes, thirsty to take in the details of the mysterious crime scene.
 He was a sturdy lad, well-proportioned and just under two meters tall.
 His constable uniform was clean and neatly pressed.
 His face held a strong jaw with a precise beard and mustache that contained a hint of reddish tint.
-He carried himself well, but it was the lack of confidence in his voice that identified him as newly trained by the Metropolitan Police.
+He carried himself well and would be mistook by many as an experienced constable, if not for the lack of confidence in his voice that identified him as newly trained recruit of the Metropolitan Police.

 “Yes sir, Inspector.
 What is your pleasure, sir?”